 This will provide an excellent overview on the current landscape and give you a clear idea of how to best proceed in making your website accessible.

-The primary two things you’ll need to do are:
+The primary two actions website owners need to take are:

 - Audit your website